kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 ---
-description: "Explains Kora JUnit 5 testing support, application graph tests, component replacement, mocks, tags, test configuration, and initialization.
-Use when working with @KoraAppTest, @TestComponent, @Tag, KoraAppTestConfigModifier, Graph, Mockito."
+description: "Explains the Kora JUnit 5 test extension: application graph tests, component injection, tags, Mockito and MockK mocks, test configuration, container modification and lifecycle.
+Use when working with @KoraAppTest, @TestComponent, KoraAppGraph, KoraAppTestConfigModifier, KoraConfigModification, KoraAppTestGraphModifier, KoraGraphModification, @MockitoStrictness."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora JUnit 5 testing support, application graph tests, component replacement, mocks, tags, test configuration, and initialization; key triggers include @KoraAppTest, @TestComponent, @Tag, KoraAppTestConfigModifier, Graph, Mockito."
+  use_when: "Use this file for Kora docs or implementation questions about JUnit 5 testing: the io.koraframework:test-junit5 artifact, the io.koraframework.test.extension.junit5 package, limiting the application graph in a test, injecting components, Mockito and MockK mocks, overriding test configuration and modifying the dependency container; key triggers include @KoraAppTest, @TestComponent, KoraAppGraph, KoraAppTestConfigModifier, KoraConfigModification, KoraAppTestGraphModifier, KoraGraphModification, @MockitoStrictness, Testcontainers."
 ---

 Module provides an extension for [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) that allows testing an application through the same component graph that is used at runtime.